TizenAPI/ElottieSharp/README.md

 - **MinumumProgress**: The start progress of the animation (0 ~ 1.0).
 The default value is `0`.
 - **MaximumProgress**: The end progress of the animation (0 ~ 1.0).
 The default value is `1.0`.

 >  By default. the initial value of animation view's size(width, height) is 0.
-Make sure that using whether `WidthRequest`. `HeightRequest` properties or `LayoutOptions` like `FillAndExpand` to request the size of animation view.
+Make sure that using whether `WidthRequest`. `HeightRequest` properties to request the size of animation view.
+Otherwise, `InvalidOperationException` will be thrown.

 #
 #### Loading from a File Path